 Due to the tour only being six hours, you will only get a sample of what Rotorua has to offer.
 If you want to see more of this area, I suggest a longer tour.

-If you want to pamper yourself, how about a visit to the Polynesian Spa as part of this Rotorua Geothermal Geyser Tour?
-First, you will visit Whakarewarewa, where you experience a fascinating tour of the valley and learn about Maori culture while watching a traditional Maori cultural performance.
+Visit Whakarewarewa, where you experience a fascinating tour of the valley, learn about Maori culture and watch a traditional Maori cultural performance.
 Witness the legendary Pōhutu Geyser, the largest geyser in the southern hemisphere, which can erupt to a height of 100 feet (30-meters) and as often as 20 times per day.

 February is the warmest month of the year, whereas July is the coldest.
 March has the most rain while February has the least.